 Step 1.
 To do this, connect the iPhone to your computer then open iTunes.

 Step 3.
-Release the sleep button, but press and hold the Home button until iTunes detects the iPhone in recovery mode.
+Release the Volume Down button, but press and hold the Home button until iTunes detects the iPhone in recovery mode.

 Step 4.
-Release the device’s home button.
+Release the Home button.
 After that, your iPhone screen will be in black and enter the DFU mode.

 Step 5.
-Finally, restore the backup to iPhone with iTunes.
+Finally, restore your iPhone with iTunes.

-Sometimes, this issue may be caused by your software error if the above solutions are not effective to fix this issue.
-In this case, FoneGeek iOS System Recovery will be the best option to resolve the glitch on your iOS devices.
-It is developed by professional team to repair all operating errors including iPhone black screen, white screen, won't turn on, messages not sending or received, etc. And there will be no data loss after the fixing process.
-You can also check the procedures below to use this tool.
+Sometimes, this issue may be caused by some software errors.
+In this case, FoneGeek iOS System Recovery will be the best option to resolve the glitches on your iPhone or iPad.
+It is developed by professional team to repair all iOS issues including iPhone black screen, white screen, won't turn on, etc. And there will be no data loss after the fixing process.

 Joan J. Mims is interested in researching all tips about iPhone, iPad and Android.
 He loves to share useful ideas with all users.

 Your email address will not be published.
 Required fields are marked *